 Somewhere off in the distance, further up in the foothills of the mountains that ring this alpine valley, a chorus of howls rise up in answer, a deep, keening bay that sounds downright primeval lingering even after the rest have fallen silent.

-Sam and Fred immediately shut up, giving each other panicked looks before racing into the safety of the back seat, where they huddle down like a pair of rabbits in a thicket.
+I freeze, the hair on the back of my neck pricking in response.
+Sam and Fred share a panicked look before racing into the safety of the back seat, where they huddle down like a pair of rabbits in a thicket.

-I pull off a glove with my teeth, dig my cell phone out of my jacket pocket, and then dial Dave’s number.
+Once I’m safely ensconced in the truck with the doors locked – you know, on the off chance that wolves know how to lift handles – I yank off a glove with my teeth, dig my cell phone out of my jacket pocket, and dial Dave’s number.